Rightmove (LON:RMV) Stock Price Down 12.5% – Should You Sell?

-A number of equities research analysts have issued reports on the company.
-Peel Hunt reissued a “buy” rating and set a GBX 885 price target on shares of Rightmove in a research report on Friday.
-Royal Bank Of Canada boosted their target price on Rightmove from GBX 750 to GBX 805 and gave the stock a “sector perform” rating in a report on Monday, July 28th.
-Deutsche Bank Aktiengesellschaft reissued a “buy” rating and set a GBX 815 target price on shares of Rightmove in a research report on Monday, July 28th.
-JPMorgan Chase & Co. restated an “underweight” rating on shares of Rightmove in a report on Friday, October 10th.
-Finally, Berenberg Bank boosted their price objective on shares of Rightmove from GBX 795 to GBX 850 and gave the stock a “buy” rating in a research note on Tuesday, July 29th.
-Three analysts have rated the stock with a Buy rating, one has issued a Hold rating and one has assigned a Sell rating to the company.
-According to MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of GBX 796.40.
+RMV has been the topic of a number of recent analyst reports.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating and set a GBX 815 price target on shares of Rightmove in a report on Monday, July 28th.
+Berenberg Bank boosted their price target on Rightmove from GBX 795 to GBX 850 and gave the stock a “buy” rating in a report on Tuesday, July 29th.
+Royal Bank Of Canada upped their price target on Rightmove from GBX 750 to GBX 805 and gave the stock a “sector perform” rating in a research note on Monday, July 28th.
+Peel Hunt reiterated a “buy” rating and set a GBX 885 price objective on shares of Rightmove in a research report on Friday.
+Finally, JPMorgan Chase & Co. restated an “underweight” rating on shares of Rightmove in a research report on Friday, October 10th.
+Three research analysts have rated the stock with a Buy rating, one has issued a Hold rating and one has given a Sell rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of GBX 796.40.

 About Rightmove